couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 This prevents the server from returning the original request in the response - a request that can be substantial when large vectors are used, and that is not exposed in the SDK.

 Note: this `showrequest` approach is being debated by the FTS team and may go through further revision.

+### couchbase2
+Vector search is not implemented in couchbase2 at this time.
+If the user has specified a vector search, the SDK should raise a `FeatureNotAvailableException`.

+If not, the SDK needs to allow the operation.
+The `SearchQuery` inside the `SearchRequest` can easily be forwarded to the existing couchbase2 implementation for `cluster/scope.searchQuery()`.

 ## Return Types